-6. Not all items get the full 90-day return period.
+8. Not all items get the full 30-day return period.

-Like I said above, there are a slew of items that don’t get the full 90-day return window.
+As I said above, there are some items that don’t get the full 30-day Macy’s return window.

-Find the full list of exceptions to Macy’s return policy here.
+Find the full list of Macy’s return policy exceptions.

 Macy’s allows 120 days to let you figure out if a mattress is right for you.
 If it’s not, you can either return it or make a one-time-only reselection.
 But be warned: Macy’s won’t refund you for shipping fees, which can be in the hundreds of dollars for mattresses.